Board of Directors

 Dr. Kay co-founded one of the nation's leading provider of disability evaluation services, and in 2004, the United States Congress formally recognized Dr. Kay for her leadership and enduring contributions to the nation’s disability examination industry.
 Dr. Kay holds a Doctor of Medicine degree from the Institute of Medicine II in Myanmar.

 Stan Sze is the President and Director of the B.K.
 Kee Foundation.
 He oversees all operations of the Foundation, including its grants and its endowment.
-Mr. Sze also serves on the Board of Directors of Community Partners International, the largest independently supported U.S. nonprofit dedicated to the health of the people of Burma/Myanmar.
-In both capacities, Mr. Sze works with local community-based organizations in and around Burma/Myanmar to address health and education issues in the region.
-Mr. Sze was born in Yangon, Myanmar.
+Stan also serves on the Board of Directors of Community Partners International, the largest independently supported U.S. nonprofit dedicated to the health of the people of Burma/Myanmar and the Board of Trustees of Parami University, the first private liberal arts university in Myanmar.
+In his work in Myanmar, Stan focuses on health and education issues.
+He was born in Myanmar and still considers it home.

-Mr. Sze now serves on the Board of Directors of The Kim and Harold Louie Family Foundation.
+Stan also serves on the Board of Directors of The Kim and Harold Louie Family Foundation which is dedicated to supporting veterans and providing educational scholarships.
 He is also the Managing Director of Rivermark Management, LLC, an investment and advisory firm.

 Dr. Hnin Nandar Htut is the Country Coordinator of the B.K.
 Kee Foundation in Myanmar.
 Dr. Nandar leads the implementation of the Foundation’s projects in Myanmar, including managing and operating the B.K.
 Kee Clinic, a community-based health clinic in South Dagon, Yangon.
 Dr. Nandar also manages and oversees grants to our partners in the region, and she currently is leading our effort to register with the Ministry of Health of Myanmar.